ebisu-flashcards/flashcards-core/README.md

 - **Database model**, of a collection of flashcards decks.
 It includes extra features like tags and context for questions and answers.
 - **Schedulers**, algorithms that can be used to decide in which order the flashcards should be studied

-In addition, it provides a simple **Study API**, an object that can be initialized and used to study existing collections through a single function call (see (the docs)[https://ebisu-flashcards.github.io/flashcards-core/study.html]).
+In addition, it provides a simple **Study API**, an object that can be initialized and used to study existing collections through a single function call (see [the docs](https://ebisu-flashcards.github.io/flashcards-core/study.html)).

-You can see the various parts of the library in mode detail by (checking out the docs)[https://ebisu-flashcards.github.io/flashcards-core/].
+You can see the various parts of the library in mode detail by [checking out the docs](https://ebisu-flashcards.github.io/flashcards-core/).

 Note that this is a library, not a complete application!
 This package provides no interface whatsoever and can be used only through the Python REPL or other Python scripts.
-If you're looking for a flashcards application, check out (Flashcards Web)[https://github.com/ebisu-flashcards/flashcards-web], (Flashcards CLI)[https://github.com/ebisu-flashcards/flashcards-cli], or make your own frontend.
+If you're looking for a flashcards application, check out [Flashcards Web](https://github.com/ebisu-flashcards/flashcards-web), [Flashcards CLI](https://github.com/ebisu-flashcards/flashcards-cli), or make your own frontend.

 ## Install